 i) specialization is endogenous.
 It is clear, in fact, from Figure 2, that the specialization of Z countries in Y goods, after the introduction of technological change, is actually stronger.
 Stronger than before globalization and stronger than after passive globalization.
 The introduction of endogenous technological change enhances the specialization based upon the differences in factor abundance.

 ii) wages (and capital user costs) are endogenous.
 The introduction of technological innovations contrasts effectively the decline of wages triggered by the factor cost equalization.
 The level of wages is directly affected by the increase of total factor productivity.
-The larger is the increase of the efficiency of in Z countries (AZZ/AZ) and the steeper is the new isorevenue, hence the equilibrium isocost within the Edgeworth box and hence the larger are wages and lower the capital user costs.
+The larger is the increase of the efficiency in Z countries (AZZ/AZ) and the steeper is the new isorevenue, hence the equilibrium isocost within the Edgeworth box and hence the larger are wages and lower the capital user costs.

 The introduction of technological change is the best antidote to the negative effects of the factor cost equalization process triggered by the entry in the global product markets of large labor abundant countries that would lead the wages of trading countries to align towards lower average levels (Helpman, 2019).